 Unique tones and expert craftsmanship

 As a brand, Seagull guitars are something of a mystery, they’re well known in guitar circles, but still exist as a fringe manufacturer.
-We really believe that Seagull needs more recognition as a mainstream brand – after all, their S6 model is to this day, one of the cheapest ways to get a North American made guitar built with solid, premium tone woods.
+We really believe that Seagull needs more recognition as a mainstream brand – after all, their S6 model is to this day, one of the cheapest ways to get a North American made acoustic guitar built with solid, premium tone woods.

 The made in Canada Seagull S6 has a dreadnought body shape, but offers a slim body depth, we loved the big tones it produced while still remaining ergonomic and comfortable to hold.
 The silver leaf maple neck was substantial, and felt great in the hand, and at no point did it become tiresome.